nicolas-leydet/tennis/development_notes.md

 # What to do next
 * Add unit tests for the data load function
 * add system test for the api
-* Make data loading faster using bulk inserts
+* Make data loading faster using bulk inserts and no blocking IO
+* docker compose deployemnt
 * Integrate a django admin overall like Grapelli or jet
-* docker compose deployemnt